Luzifer/twitch-bot/wiki/Home.md

     # Do not apply cooldown for these badges
     skip_cooldown_for: [broadcaster, moderator]

+    # Disable the rule by setting to true
+    disable: false

     # Disable actions when the matched channel has no active stream
     disable_on_offline: false

     # Disable actions on this rule if the user has an active permit
     disable_on_permit: false

+    # Disable actions using templating, must yield string `true` to disable the rule
+    disable_on_template: '{{ ne .myvariable true }}'

     # Disable actions on this rule if the user has one of these badges
     disable_on: [broadcaster, moderator]